Code-Institute-Submissions/iKelvvv-MS4/README.md

-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit Booking Form | Checked the form submits only when all required fields are filled out. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit Booking Form | Checked the form submits only when all required fields are filled out. | PASS Form validation | Checked that the telephone number input only allows number input and not any text | PASS

 ![edit_booking_google_lighthouse](documentation_assets/images/edit_booking_google_lighthouse.png)